GoTolstoy/tolstoy-toly-kb/products/play/product/onsite/faq/showing-the-rules-tab-when-working-on-stories.md

-## How to Show the Rules Tab When Working on Stories
+## Showing the Rules Tab When Working on Stories

 If you’re encountering an error, switching to an **Automated** feed type is the solution.
 Here’s a step-by-step guide: